Maria Gulovich Liu: Biography

 Gulovich and the four others who were away from the lodge avoided capture.
 It took the five of them nine more weeks to get to the Eastern front lines.
 She recalled that they never felt safe for a minute.
 To avoid capture, they often moved each night to new locations, including a mine and a barn, and suffered through lice and frostbite.
 Gulovich's foot became seriously frostbitten, but she declined to seek medical attention.
 She later explained her rationale for avoiding hospitals: "It never occurred to me to go, because I knew I would never come out.
 The Germans had my number.
 I thought, better to die on my feet than in a concentration camp."

 Gulovich arrived in Bucharest on March 1, 1945, and was flown to OSS headquarters in Italy.
 She was put "on Army status" so that she could be paid for her service.
 She was later assigned to Prague as an interpreter, where she met Allen Dulles, an OSS officer who later became the director of the Central Intelligence Agency.

 To reward her for her service, Dulles and OSS chief William Donovan arranged for Gulovich to immigrate to the United States with a scholarship to Vassar College.
 She recalled that she felt out of place at Vassar and was astonished by the waste of food she saw there: "My first night there, I broke down and cried when I saw the food they were throwing out.
 I saw in my mind the millions of hungry, starving people -- my family included."

 In 1946, Donovan personally awarded Gulovich with the Bronze Star at a ceremony held at the U.S. Military Academy at West Point, New York.

 In September 1946, the Los Angeles Times published an article about Gulovich's work with the OSS.
-The Times wrote: "Vivacious Maria Gulovich, 25, Czechoslovakian schoolteacher who arrived here yesterday, is the essence of what fictionalized women spies should look like."
+The Times wrote: "Vivacious Maria Gulovich, 25, Czechoslovak schoolteacher who arrived here yesterday, is the essence of what fictionalized women spies should look like."

 Gulovich became an American citizen in 1952 and moved to Oxnard, California and worked for many years as a real estate agent in Ventura County, California.
 She was married twice and had two children, Edmund E. Peck and Lynn S. Peck, with her first husband, attorney Eugene C. Peck.
 She later married Hans P. Liu.
 She had one granddaughter, Elisabeth Maria Peck.

 In 1989, Gulovich and other women who had served the OSS were honored with a black-tie dinner for "The Ladies of the OSS" in Washington, D.C.
 Gulovich was interviewed by a reporter for The Washington Post at the time of the event and was the subject of a feature that drew attention to her story.